bjuppa/com-plain-date/README.md

 ### Composable functions

-Inspired by concepts from functional programming, functions are pure and composable and all operations requiring multiple arguments are implemented as higher-order functions for currying.
+Inspired by concepts from functional programming, functions are pure and composable and operations requiring multiple arguments are implemented as higher-order functions for currying.

 Also, there are no classes here, only immutable objects adhering to interfaces